-Are you planning a trip to Madrid and you don’t know where to start?
-We feel you, there are too many things that must be considered to avoid those moments of “Why did not I think about this before?”.
+Are you planning a trip to Madrid and don’t know where to start?
+We feel you, there are too many things to consider to avoid the moment when you say to yourself: “Why did not I think about this before?”.
 Experience counts, the more you travel the more you learn, and we have learned a lot from the guests who visited us.
-These are some of the things that travelers sometimes overlook, and you would like to know.
-We hope you find useful any of these tips to visit Madrid in 2019:
+These are some of the things that travelers sometimes overlook, and you should know.
+We hope you find these tips useful when you visit Madrid in 2019:

 1) Make Housing Arrangements